 Using plastic containers to grow your vegetables is fine just as long as the plastic isn’t broken down, scratched up or too worn out.
 There are food-grade quality plastics out there that would be perfect for growing your vegetables in.

 And if you happen to just have some of them lying around your house, it’s a simple way to recycle and reuse those plastic items as well.

 Believe it or not, there are actually several benefits when it comes to container gardening for your upcoming food needs and wants.
 Not only does it provide you a contained space to easily take care of and maintain, but it also means that you’re not going to have to deal with any of the weeds that seem to just sprout out of the ground.

-Having your vegetables in a container is a great way to add great soil and nutrients to a small space so your vegetables can grow and thrive.
+Growing your vegetables in a container is a great way to add rich soil and nutrients to a small space so your vegetables can grow and thrive.